WMStudio-be/drupal-artifact-builder/README.md

     - Update the `branches` list under `on.push` to match the branches you want to deploy.
     - Change the Docker image tag (`php8.3-node20`) to match your PHP and Node versions.
 Available tags are listed in the [drupal-artifact-builder-docker](https://github.com/metadrop/drupal-artifact-builder-docker) repository.

-5. Make sure `.drupal-artifact-builder.yml` exists in your project root and has the `repository` key pointing to the artifact repository.
+**Prerequisites**: Before running the workflow, make sure `.drupal-artifact-builder.yml` is correctly configured in your project root as described in the [Configuration](#configuration) section.
+At minimum, the `repository` key must point to the artifact repository.

 The workflow runs inside the [`ghcr.io/metadrop/drupal-artifact-builder-docker`](https://github.com/metadrop/drupal-artifact-builder-docker) image, which provides PHP, Composer, Node, and Git out of the box.
+You can replace this image with any other, as long as it includes PHP, Composer, and Git.

 ## Upgrade from 1.x to 2.x